Parsifal-M/codebrewblog/content/blog/opa-eng-plugin/opa-eng-plugin.md

 ## Why use OPA with Backstage?

-Backstage uses the 'Permissions Framework' to define permissions, this is very useful for defining permissions like RBAC in the portal, however, the permissions are defined in 'policies' that are written in TypeScript.
+Backstage uses the [Permissions Framework](https://backstage.io/docs/permissions/overview) to define permissions, this is very useful for defining permissions like RBAC in the portal, the permissions are defined in 'policies' that are written in TypeScript.
 This in itself is not bad and for most will be fine, but it does have some drawbacks, for example:

 - If you don't know TypeScript, you can't define permissions.
 - If you have a security team that is responsible for defining permissions, they have to learn TypeScript to be able to define permissions.